UrbanCode/jenkins-publisher-ucd-plugin/README.md

 This open source plug-in uses Gradle as its build tool.
 [Install the latest version of Gradle](https://gradle.org/install) to build the plug-in locally.
 Build the plug-in by running the `gradle jpi` command in the plug-in's root directory.
 The plug-in distributable will be placed under the `build/libs` folder.

 ## Release Notes
+### Version 1.15
+- APAR PH28324 - UCD Jenkins Plugin - Fail the Jenkins job if nothing is found to push to UCD( avoid false positive)

 ### Version 1.14
 - APAR PH24835 - Update dependencies for compatibility for jenkins 2.2